AlgoMaster Logo

 MinHash

-It is useful when the question is not "how many distinct items exist?" but "how similar are these two sets?"
+MinHash answers a very specific question: not "how many unique items are there?" but "how similar are these two sets?"

 1. The Similarity Problem

 Suppose a system has millions of documents and needs to find near-duplicates.
-Comparing every pair directly is too expensive.
+Comparing every document with every other document is too expensive.

+In plain English, Jaccard similarity means "shared items divided by total unique items across both sets."
 If two documents share many shingles, their Jaccard similarity is high.
-If they share few shingles, it is low.
+If they share only a few, it is low.

-The exact calculation requires the full sets.
-MinHash compresses each set into a fixed-size signature that approximates this similarity.
+The exact calculation needs the full sets.
+MinHash turns each set into a fixed-size signature that gives a close estimate instead.

 2. The Core Idea